Guruvayur Sri Krishna Temple

 Guruvayur is 27 km (45 min) from Thrissur.
 Alternatively, visitors can travel to Guruvayur from Kuttippuram.
 It is a distance of 39 km (60 min).
 The bus stand at Kuttippuram is accessible by a short walk from the railway station.

 Guruvayur has rail connectivity.
-But the frequency of trains is somewhat limited.
+But the frequency of trains is somewhat lean.
 There are trains to and from Trivandrum, Chennai Egmore, Ernakulam, Thrissur and Punalur.
 The nearest airport is Kochi International Airport (80 km).

 If you liked the post, you could…